 OnStage!
 (8-14 Years)

+Do you need some more drama in your life?
 Then check out OnStage Theatre Camp!
-During every two-week camp session, students participate in all aspects of a musical production.
+During every two-week camp session, children participate in all aspects of a musical production.
 Students not only act in the production, but develop true ownership by designing the lighting and sound, building the sets and props, and creating their own costumes.

 Christine Cooke-MacVittie (EFS Drama Director & Teacher)